KiraResari/ceal-chronicler-f/Protocol.md

   - [ ] adjacent locations
   - [ ] locations within other locations
 - [x] can be saved and loaded
+- [ ] Characters at a location at a time are displayed
+  - [ ] You can jump to these characters

 ### Technical